markuszakarias/Country-Exchange-Rate-REST/README.md

 - The program offers three services:
     - The output will allways be in JSON format
-    - Mandatory input values are marked in the URL's provided with {<:value>}
+    - Mandatory input values are marked in the URL's provided with {:value}
-    - Optional input values are marked in the URL's provided with {<value>}
+    - Optional input values are marked in the URL's provided with {value}

     - You can find the exchange rate history of a given country in a given period of time: http://localhost:8080/exchange/v1/exchangehistory/<:country>/<:startyyyy>-<:startmm>-<:startdd>-<:endyyyy>-<:endmm>-<:enddd>